 Choosing the right breast pump for you and your baby can be a tricky process.
 There are quite a few factors to consider, like how often you will be pumping, if you will be breastfeeding as well, what your budget looks like, and how much time you have available to pump each day.

-For mothers who are occasionally pumping and just aren’t sure what they will need long-term, a manual breast pump is a cheap and easy place to start.
+For moms who are occasionally pumping and just aren’t sure what they will need long-term, a top manual breast pump is a cheap and easy place to start.

 In this article we will review the following manual breast pumps: